ELeeAstro/gCMCRT/README.md

 .iprf (if CE interpolation required)

-wavelengths.wl (central band wavelenths of calculation)
+wavelengths.wl (central band wavelengths of calculation)

 # How to operate optools

-To compile cd to src_optoools_V2 and enter 'make'.
+To compile cd to src_optools_V2 and enter 'make'.
 To de-compile enter 'make clean'.

 Compile options can be altered in the Makefile